amitmeel/DS_Python/README.md

   * Vertices and edges in a graph.

 #### How to Compare Algorithms
-To compare algorithms, let us define a few objective measures:
+To compare algorithms, let us define a few objective measures:<br>
 <b>Execution times?</b> Not a good measure as execulion times are specific lo a particular computer. <br>
 <b>Number of statements executed?</b> Not a good measure, since the number of statements varies wilh the programming language as well as the style of the individual programmer. <br>
 <b>Ideal solution?</b> Let us assume that we express the running time of a given algorithm as a function of the input size n (i.e., f(n)) and compare these different functions corresponding to running times.
 This kind of comparison is independent of machine Lime, programming style, etc.